lacchain/besu-pro-testnet/README.md

 * LACChain Test Networks are DLT infrastructure developed, maintained and provided by the [LACChain Alliance](https://www.iadb.org/en/news/global-alliance-promote-use-blockchain-latin-america-and-caribbean).
 These networks are classified as public-permissioned blockchain infrastructure, according to the standard [ISO/TC 307](https://www.iso.org/committee/6266604.html).

-* As public blockchain networks, LACChain Test Networks are open to any entity in Latin America and the Caribbean.
+* As public blockchain networks, LACChain Networks are open to any entity in Latin America and the Caribbean.
 As permissioned networks, entities must be authenticated and commit to comply with the law in order to be permissioned.
-The [permissioning process](https://github.com/lacchain/pantheon-network/blob/master/PERMISSIONING_PROCESS.md) involves filling a Registration Agreement that varies slightly depending on the type of node you want to run.
+The [permissioning process](https://github.com/lacchain/pantheon-network/blob/master/PERMISSIONING_PROCESS.md) involves filling a Registration Agreement that varies slightly depending on the [type of node](https://github.com/lacchain/pantheon-network/blob/master/TOPOLOGY_AND_ARCHITECTURE.md) you want to run.
 By using the network, you implicity accept that you have read and understood the terms of reference, and you agree with them.

 * The nodes of LACChain DLT public-permissioned networks can be classified into two groups, according to their relevance for the functioning of the network.
 The two groups are core and satellite nodes.
 In each of these two groups there are also two different types of nodes, according to the specific taks they can perform.
 Core nodes are classified into validator and boot nodes, and satellite nodes are classified into writer and observer nodes.
 For more information you can go to [Topology and Architecture](https://github.com/lacchain/pantheon-network/blob/master/TOPOLOGY_AND_ARCHITECTURE.md).

 * This LACChain Test Network uses [Hyperledger Besu](https://www.hyperledger.org/projects/besu), an open-source, mainnet compatible, Java based, and Apache 2.0 licensed Ethereum client.
 For more information you can read the [code](https://github.com/hyperledger/besu) and the [documentation](https://github.com/hyperledger/besu-docs).

+* This LACChain Besu network uses [IBFT2.0](https://docs.pantheon.pegasys.tech/en/latest/Consensus-Protocols/IBFT/) consensus protocol for the validation of transactions and generation of new blocks.

 ## Considerations

-* This LACChain Besu network uses [IBFT2.0](https://docs.pantheon.pegasys.tech/en/latest/Consensus-Protocols/IBFT/) consensus with core and regular nodes located around Latin America and the Caribbean.

-* In this installation we will use **Ubuntu 18.04** or **Centos7** as the operating system and all the commands related to this operating system.
-In addition, links of the prerequisites will be placed in case it is required to install in another operating system.

-* An important consideration to note is that we will use Ansible, for which the installation is done from a local machine on a remote server.
-That means that the local machine and the remote server will communicate via ssh.
+* Below you will find instructions for the deployment of nodes using Ansible.
+This implies that it will be executed from a local machine on a remote server.
+The local machine and the remote server will communicate via ssh.

+* The installation with ansible provided is compatible with **Ubuntu 18.04** and **Centos7**.
+If you want to deploy your node in a different operative system, you can go to the (documentation for Generic Onboarding)[https://github.com/lacchain/besu-network/blob/master/GENERIC_ONBOARDING.md].

-## Minimum system Requirements
+## Minimum System Requirements

-Characteristics of the machine for the nodes of the testnet:
+Recommended hardware features for the nodes in the test-net:

 * **CPU**: 2 cores